frizensami/gradspec/README.md

 This is a **collection of Requirement/Requirements** objects that are semantically linked with **AND/OR/null logical operators**.

 Fields that must be present:
+1. **name**: A descriptor for this set of requirements
 1. **operator**: String that can only take on the values (case-sensitive) "AND"/"OR"/"null"
-2. **operands**: A Javascript array that can have values with one of three different types
+2. **operands**: A Javascript array that can have values that may take any of these three different types
     - **Requirement** object: explained further down - this is the core type that describes the modules that need to be taken.
-    - **File** string: A path to another GRADSPEC file
+    - **File** object: A path to another GRADSPEC file
     - **Requirements** object: Another set of operator and operands.

 **Requirement** objects can be combined by **AND** combinators or **OR** combinators just like any normal boolean expression.
 If neither are necessary, the `null` combinator can be used, but the operand list must only have at most 1 requirement.